NFL teams up with NCAA for next round of safety improvements

 But the key may be how far these changing attitudes trickle down to the college, high school and even youth-league levels, and the NFL wants to do more to get the message out.

-Until now, much of the focus publicly was on concussions: Last year’s statistics showed a 24 percent decrease in the number of concussions, dropping from 281 in 2017 to 214.
+Until now, much of the focus publicly was on concussions: Last year’s statistics showed a 24 % decrease in the number of concussions, dropping from 281 in 2017 to 214.

 While Sills and Miller agree such work must continue, they also believe it’s time to specifically tackle another key issue: lower-body injuries such as sprained ankles, strained hamstrings and knee injuries, which wind up costing athletes more playing time than concussions.